dotkom/notiwall/README.md

 1. Enter the BIOS on startup (typically by clicking F2, F9, F10 or Del like a maniac)
   * Find the option for what happens on power-loss, set it to turn power back on
   * This feature is very important for the infoscreen to survive power outages, which are frequent at NTNU due to construction work
+1. Reboot normally.
+It should open a Notiwall and keep itself updated on its own.
+If not, please email us at appkom@online.ntnu.no

+Congratulations!
+Your Notiwall will now turn on automatically if power loss, open Notiwall in fullscreen, keep itself updated, and look good!
+No pesky infobars asking whether you want to translate from Danish, or any other silly stuff.

 Development setup
 -----------------